Own-Data-Privateer/hoardy-mail/README.md

   : don't perform any actions, only show what would be done

 - message search filters:
+  - `--older-than DAYS`
+  : operate on messages older than this many days
+  - `--newer-than DAYS`
+  : operate on messages not older than this many days
+  - `--from ADDRESS`
+  : operate on messages that have this string as substring of their header's FROM field; can be specified multiple times
+  - `--not-from ADDRESS`
+  : operate on messages that don't have this string as substring of their header's FROM field; can be specified multiple times

+- message flag filters:
   - `--all`
   : operate on all messages
   - `--seen`